-The Dean of the School of Informatics and Engineering, Dr. Stanley Moffatt, who is also the current USEACANI (US-Europe-Asia-Caribbean Nanotechnology Initiative) Coordinator for Africa, heads to Pretoria as a Faculty member in the 1st ever Pan-African Summer School in Nanoengineering/Nanomedicine.
+The Dean of the School of Informatics and Engineering, Prof. Stanley Moffatt, who is also the current USEACANI (US-Europe-Asia-Caribbean Nanotechnology Initiative) Coordinator for Africa, heads to Pretoria as a Faculty member in the 1st ever Pan-African Summer School in Nanoengineering/Nanomedicine.

 The School is upon the recommendation of its sponsors to establish cutting-edge Pan-African Interdisciplinary Research and Training programs on the application of nanoscience in diagnostic development programs in Africa, which would be addressed by leading experts in nanotechnology from all over the world.